ZeroIntensity/Hoist/docs/index.md

 ## Features

 - Easy to use with object oriented syntax
-- Async support
+- Asynn
-- Full typehint support
+- Full typehints with docstrings

 ## Quick Example